Key Points

 If you are having issues getting your cat under control, you can try swaddling: a tried and true method for stopping squirming.
 Wrapping your cat in a blanket or towel can keep them still and secure as you attempt to clean their ears.

-Step 1:
+Step 2

 Once you have your cat comfortably positioned and ready to go, gently pull their ear back and shine a light into their ear to get a better look at the situation.
-Check the outer and inner parts of the ear for debris, mites, discharge, skin irritation, or built up wax.
+Check the outer and inner parts of the ear for debris, ear mites, discharge, skin irritation, or built-up wax.
 Make sure you don’t pull the ear too far back, as you don’t want to hurt your cat (or cause so much squirming that you’re back to square one).

-Step 2:
+Step 3

-Step 3:
+Step 4

-Step 4:
+Step 5

-Take your cotton ball or gauze pad and gently remove any visible debris from the cat’s ear flap and upper ear canal.
+Take a clean cotton ball or gauze pad and gently remove any visible debris from the cat’s ear flap and upper ear canal.
 Only go as far as your finger or cotton ball/gauze pad can easily reach; do not try to force your finger or a Q-tip further inside, as this could cause damage to the ear canal or ear drum.